 - Stick to the recommended speeds.

 - Make sure that your tools are sharp and ready to go.
-Blunt tools can be dangerous.
+Blunt instruments can be dangerous.

 Something that has helped me remember the speeds to use is that the wider the stock, the lower the speed.
 The speeds mentioned in this article are not law set in stone, but they are recommended.

 We have found them to be effective when woodturning.
-It is a hobby that can be very enjoyable and very dangerous if you use speeds that are inappropriate for the wood size you are working with.
+It is a hobby that can be very enjoyable and dangerous if you use speeds inappropriate for the wood size you are working with.
 Refer to the digital readout

-At the end of the day, make sure that you choose an optimal lathe speed that is safe and efficient.
-Your level of skill also determines the correct lathe speed for you to use.
+Make sure you choose an optimal lathe speed that is safe and efficient.
+Your skill level also determines the correct lathe speed for you to use.

+Happy woodturning!
 Electric motors are incredible.
 They come in a range of sizes.
 Their horsepower is integral to the functionality of the tools.
-There is no point using an inappropriate speed that is mismatched with your skills and end up with a botched job, or worse, hurting yourself.
-Happy woodturning!
+There is no point using an inappropriate speed that is mismatched with your skills and ends up with a botched job, or worse, hurting yourself.

 - Grain and Sheen: Teak Oil versus Danish Oil Uncovered - January 10, 2024